- Budget and Finance

 B. Guidelines for Serving and Selling Alcohol at LSA Events

-Before deciding to sell or serve alcohol, each LSA unit or individual planning an event that involves LSA facilities or planning an official LSA event that involves LSA faculty, staff, and students should consider the following guidelines.
+Before deciding to sell or serve alcohol, each LSA unit or individual planning an event that involves LSA facilities or planning any LSA event that involves LSA faculty, staff, and students should consider the following guidelines.

 (1) It is not necessary to have alcohol at LSA events.
 Faculty and staff should consider their roles as models for students when considering whether or not to serve alcohol or whether to hold events or classes in facilities where alcohol is sold.

-(3) University policy states that University general funds cannot be used to purchase alcoholic beverages.
+(3) University policy states alcoholic beverages, plus the associated tax and gratuity, must be charged to a non-general, non-sponsored fund shortcode (unless specifically budgeted and approved by the sponsor), and must be marked as indirect cost exempt (ICRX, X class code).
 Additionally, there is rarely a business need for University funds to be used for alcohol for staff only (or predominantly staff-related) events, so pre-approval in these situations must be obtained.

 (5) Alcohol should not be available at events at which half or more of the attendees are under the legal drinking age (21).
 Michigan law requires that adequate procedures be in place to identify attendees under legal drinking age and to refuse alcohol service to them.